Visiting Rogers Centre – Five Tips For Newbies

 Posted by Kurt Smith

-If you’re visiting Rogers Centre in Toronto for the first time, there are a few things you definitely need to know.
+If you’re visiting Rogers Centre in Toronto for the first time, there are a few tips you definitely need to know.
 The home of the Blue Jays is unique in many ways, some of which present some interesting challenges for the fan.

 Visiting Rogers Centre Tip #1: Consider demand when buying tickets.
 When the Blue Jays are good, they draw very, very well.
 That means you should plan ahead and buy from the team first.
 Most weeknight games against opponents other than the Yankees or Red Sox don’t sell out, so you can pick up tickets at the box office where the fees are lowest.
 Should you be looking for a low demand game…say if the Jays are having a disappointing season…sites like SeatGeek will help you find the best deal on tickets.
 Weekends sell far better than weekdays, partly due to the insane rush hour Toronto traffic.